fangzefunny/policy-analysis/README.md

 ```
 to fit any model you like.
 Replace the `$model` with the name of the model you want to fit.

-You can fit the model by yourself or download our the fitting results from xxxxx.
+You can fit the model by yourself or download our the fitting results from the [OSF space](https://osf.io/xmjaz/).

 ## 4) Model simulation